 Meet Your Guides

-I have a Master of Cultural Heritage with a particular interest in rural cultural landscapes and all forms of traditional cultural expression.
-You might be surprised to learn that for most Japanese, the national heartland is not Tokyo or Kyoto but traditional rural areas such as this – often referred to as satoyama.
+I have a Master of Cultural Heritage with an interest in all forms of traditional cultural expression.
+You might be surprised to learn that for most Japanese, the national heartland is not Tokyo or Kyoto but traditional rural areas such as this – often referred to as 'satoyama'.
 It is place where you can step back into tradition and discover the values and practices that define this amazing country.
+See you in Nagano!

 Kieron NicollG’day!
 I’m Kieron and originally from Brisbane, Australia.